How Much Polish Is There in Yiddish (and How Much Yiddish Is There in Polish)?

 small, A shelf with books in Hebrew, photo: creative commons licence, ksiazki_hebrajski.jpg

 For centuries, Yiddish was the language of the Ashkenazi Jews of Eastern Europe.
-Nowadays it is rarely spoken, but lives on in the texts of Yiddish literature and the minds of Yiddish scholars who have strived to analyze its complex composition.
+Nowadays it is rarely spoken, but lives on in the texts of Yiddish literature and the minds of Yiddish scholars who have strived to analyse its complex composition.

 With its German grammatical structure and the bulk of its vocabulary coming from German, Yiddish is usually classified as a Germanic tongue.
-But being a ‘mixed’ language, Yiddish has also had a couple of other languages impacting its structure and vocabulary – the most important components being Hebrew and the Slavic languages.
+But being a ‘mixed’ language, Yiddish has a couple of other languages impacting its structure and vocabulary – the most important components being Hebrew and Slavic languages.
 Among the latter Polish may have played a key role.
 Here’s how and why.

 How much Polish is there in Yiddish?